kosall5220/sep10-freedom-project/blog/entry06.md

 ### Creating the Minimum Viable Product (MVP)

 #### Bootstrap template
 For my website I used a bootstrap template.
 The template I chose was the [“One Page Wonder”](https://startbootstrap.com/theme/one-page-wonder) template because I liked the transparent navbar and the background circles in the header.
-I also liked how simple it was and it was a template that I could easily change and add on too.
+I also liked how simple it was, and it was a template that I could easily change and add on to.

 ![alt text](image-2.png)